PaulleDemon/AWS-deployment/AWS_Interface.md

 # Introduction to AWS console interface

-If you are new to AWS you are very much likely to dislike the AWS interface.
+If you are new to AWS you are very much likely to find it difficult to navigate through the AWS interface.

 In this blog we'll only be focusing on navigating in AWS interface, we'll also talk about some of the commonly used services.